rheaacharya11/rheaacharya11/README.md

 ## Hi friends!
-I'm Rhea, a maker based out of NYC. 🌱
+I'm Rhea, a creative engineer based out of NYC. 🌱

 I adore solving problems, creating delightful products, and leveraging technology for good.

 I'm currently...
-✨ coding in Spark and Typescript on data-driven Tools for Fortune 500 Clients
+✨ coding in Spark and Typescript on data-driven tools for Fortune 500 Clients
 ✨ coding in Python & Bash for AI Research Projects
 ✨ coding in p5.js to make interactive data visualizations & games
 ✨ coding in HTML/CSS/Javascript to work on my personal website: [rheaacharya.com](rheaacharya.com)